build-on-aws/content/essentials/security/index.md

 3. VPC Flow Logs
 4. Amazon GuardDuty

+### AWS VPC Flow Logs and Amazon CloudWatch

 After covering the essentials of cloud security in the above areas it's beneficial to close out our list of essentials by discussing how you can monitor your environment.
 AWS offers several managed services to assist in this regard, along with self-service options.
 For example, you can [use VPC Flow Logs to log and view network traffic flows](https://aws.amazon.com/blogs/aws/vpc-flow-logs-log-and-view-network-traffic-flows/), or you can make use of Amazon CloudWatch to [analyze AWS WAF Logs](https://aws.amazon.com/blogs/mt/analyzing-aws-waf-logs-in-amazon-cloudwatch-logs/) or even to [create alarms for EC2 instances](https://aws.amazon.com/blogs/mt/use-tags-to-create-and-maintain-amazon-cloudwatch-alarms-for-amazon-ec2-instances-part-1/).

+### AWS CloudTrail

 Aditionally, [AWS CloudTrail](https://aws.amazon.com/cloudtrai) monitors and records account activity across your AWS infrastructure, giving you control over storage, analysis, and remediation actions.
 This is essential for creating an administrative audit trail, identifying security incidents, and for troubleshooting operational issues.

+### Amazon GuardDuty

 Finally, Amazon GuardDuty can be used to provide threat detection, and even to take it a step further by causing the published findings to initiate auto-remediation actions within your AWS Environment.